BC Energy Step Code and Zero Carbon Step Code

 As of May 1, 2023, all new residential and commercial buildings in Victoria are required to demonstrate compliance with the following BC Energy Step Code steps:

-- Step 3 for Part 9 buildings (single-family homes, duplexes, townhomes and small homes/garden suites)
+- Step 3 for single-family homes, duplexes, townhomes and small homes/garden suites (Part 9 buildings)

-- Step 3 for Part 3 mid-rise/wood-frame residential buildings
+- Step 3 for mid-rise/wood-frame residential buildings (Part 3 buildings)

-- Step 2 for Part 3 high-rise/concrete residential buildings and commercial buildings
+- Step 2 for high-rise/concrete residential buildings and commercial buildings (Part 3 buildings)

-As of November 1, 2023, all new Part 9 buildings (single-family homes, duplexes, townhomes and small homes/garden suites) must demonstrate compliance with Emissions Level 4 of the BC Zero Carbon Step Code.
+As of November 1, 2023, all new single-family homes, duplexes, townhomes and small homes/garden suites (Part 9 buildings) must demonstrate compliance with the highest level of the BC Zero Carbon Step Code.

 ---|---|---|---|